ss555/Map_My_WORLD_ROBOT/README.md

 # Map My WORLD ROBOT
- implementation of SLAM with RTAB in gazebo using teleop and rviz #ROS the created databases for mapping:
+ implementation of SLAM with RTAB in gazebo using teleop and rviz #ROS the created databases for mapping\:

 <https://drive.google.com/open?id=1iBjzkwzC0FlNLFTxyXMC5n2YMNzJf0tv>

 To launch after catkin_make and sourcing the workspace: